A former military police investigator who became a private detective after losing his leg in Afghanistan.

 - It's implied in The Silkworm that Strike may be deliberately perpetuating this (although who could blame him?).
 Strike's half-brother Al claims that Rokeby is actually quite proud of his detective son and would like to meet him, and that it's Strike who keeps making sure that doesn't happen.

-- The Ghost: He is mentioned in every novel, but he has yet to make an appearance in the flesh.
+- The Ghost: He is mentioned in every novel, but he has yet to make an appearance in the flesh. although he briefly talks to Strike on the phone in the fifth book.

 - Really Gets Around: He has fathered 7 children from 5 different women, only 3 of whom he was married to at the time.